aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/02_prerequisites/10_aws_account/_index.en.md

 >}}

-:white_check_mark: Now you have logged in to the AWS Console and selected your region, you may proceed to setting up the Cloud9 environment by clicking the arrow to the right.
+:white_check_mark: Now have now logged in to the AWS Console and selected your region.
+Lets continue by setting up a Cloud9 environment so that we can run some AWS commands from the command line.